Responsible Tourism Policy

-As yiu will be booking with a trusted local tour operator, money goes straight to local people and communities, and you get a better price too.
+As you will be booking with a trusted local tour operator, money goes straight to local people and communities, and you get a better price too.
 These operators use tourism to generate a positive social and environmental impact on the ground.
 The local communities and organisations in our network are redistributing income from tourism to create decent jobs and implement sustainable, long-lasting solutions to the problems they face.
 For local communities, tourism is a complementary source of income that they use to improve their standard of living and to preserve their culture and environment.
-For an example please read this article about one of the first community-based eco-tourism initiatives in Brazil.
-You will also find more examples in our blog.
+To see examples, you can visit the ‘responsible tourism’ category of our blog.

 All the tours include visits to social and environmental projects.
 The visits are guided (in English) and organised by the local organisations.
 All monies go towards the development of the projects.